 1905 Labor Day Association History

-The special train from Princeton to Vincennes, IN and back was only 50 cent fee and 300 Union men rode that train.
+Special trains were scheduled from Princeton, Linton, Washington, Bicknell Indiana and from Mt Carmel, IL.
+The special train from Princeton to Vincennes and back was on 50 cents and over 300 men rode that train.

-C. E. Lutz had 2,486 ballots and was named Grand Marshall
+C. E. Lutz had 2,486 ballots and was named Parade Grand Marshall

 Andy Davis 1,556